hapijs/wreck/README.md

 Object that contains the agents for pooling connections for `http` and `https`.
 The properties are `http`, `https`, and `httpsAllowUnauthorized` which is an `https` agent with `rejectUnauthorized` set to true.
 All agents have `maxSockets` configured to `Infinity`.
 They are each instances of the node.js [Agent](http://nodejs.org/api/http.html#http_class_http_agent) and expose the standard properties.
+Agents are also configured for pooling keep-alive connections.
+By default, each agent will allow up to 256 idle sockets per origin.
+This can be changed on the `Wreck.agents.http.options.maxFreeSockets` property, or `https` and `httpsAllowUnauthorized` agents.

-For example, the following code demonstrates changing `maxSockets` on the `http` agent.
+The following code demonstrates changing `maxSockets` on the `http` agent.

  ```js
  var Wreck = require('wreck');